arbertrary/mardata-retreat-2023/slide-deck.md

 <!-- - Latitude = Elevation in degrees to the Equator
 - Longitude = Azimuth in degrees to the Prime Meridian (Greenwich)
 - Altitude = Height in meters to the reference ellipsoid (i.e. an approximate representation of the Earth).  -->

+# {.notes}

+And to be able to use geospatial data in Unreal and get results that are based in reality

+we need to georeference the data

+and there is a platform that helps with this which is Cesium

 # Cesium